AngeliqueDF/request-header-parser-microservice/README.md

 ## Overview

-_A header parser which returns the client's IP address, preferred language, and software._
+_A microservice which returns the client's IP address, preferred language, and software._

 ## Links